-As part of the show I watched, they even gave us examples of movements used for speech before it started.
+As part of the show I watched, they even gave us examples of movements used for a speech before it started.
 Like the shaking of heads at different speeds to say “no” or “get out”, or cheeks and eyes moving to signify love or lust.

 That way, it made a lot more sense while we were watching the dancing.
 It was gripping to see it in practice along with all the drums and music.

 I cannot imagine how much concentration and effort it must take to remember all of the moves for the performances.
 But, I guess that’s why they study for years to master it!

 6. You can watch a Kathakali Dance shows all over Kerala